kyelle511/project-3-group-1/README.md

 - The neighborhood with the highest crime volumes transitioned from Payne/Phalen to Capitol River.

 2- Are there times of the year when certain crimes might be more prevalent in St. Paul?
-- During Summer: Theft, Vandalism/Criminal Damage, and Narcotics are more prevalent.
+- Theft, Vandalism/Criminal Damage, and Narcotics all have peaks during summer months.
-- During Winter: Auto theft is the most prevalent most years.
+- Auto theft has a peak during winter months for most years.
 - In 2023 and 2022, proactive patrol parallels to theft, criminal damages, auto theft, narcotics, discharge and burglary.

 3- How do crimes change based on the neighborhood?